szstonelee/gointernal/slice.md

 The output is
 ```
-1 2 3 4 5 6]
+[1 2 3 4 5 6]
 [1 2 3 4 5 6 7]

 [0 2 3 4 5 6]
 [0 2 3 4 5 6 7]
 ```

-This time, we make a has capacity of 7.
+This time, we make a with capacity of 7.
 So when a is appended, the capacity is OK for the same internal backed array.

 In the above code, a and b alwayrs share the same backed array before and after append().